OriginProtocol/origin/README.md

 DApps can connect to the Bridge Server of their choosing in order to enable the following functionality which is either impossible or impractical to do directly onchain, including:

-### Indexing

-Searching, browsing or filtering results is impractical to do either onchain or in the browser.
-DApps can connect to a bridge-server to solve this problem.
-The bridge server will index the blockchain and related JSON content that is stored on IPFS into a quickly queriable format to make searching and filtering results possible from DApps.

 ### Identity